212-227-8877

 • Make sure you have sufficient assets to cover debts and losses.
 Capitalization is something that courts consider when deciding whether or not to allow the plaintiff to pierce the corporate veil.

-For more information about business litigation, discuss your case with an experienced business law attorney.
+For more information about business litigation, discuss your case with an experienced business law attorney like Joseph Tacopina.

 footer footer-mobile